Best daily deals

 • Sennheiser HD 350BT: Not the newest kid on the block, the HD 350BT still offers some ANC and a solid selection of codecs.
 Some folks find the ear cups don’t have enough room to fit properly as over-ears.
 Still, for Sennheiser quality sound, check it out for $86 at Amazon.

-• Sennheiser HD 559: These open-back headphones have Sennheiser’s signature good sound and comfortable fit, selling for on the product’s website.
+• Sennheiser HD 559: These open-back headphones have Sennheiser’s signature good sound and comfortable fit.
+They sell for on the product’s website.

 • Sennheiser HD 569: Sporting closed backs, you can take the HD 569 out of the house without disturbing others.
 They do not fold down, but the price is reasonable ($99 at Amazon).